pguillem/RaspPI3-acoustic-pure-tone-cancelling/README.md

 https://github.com/colin-guyon/rpi-audio-levels

 # To Run
-Clone files to the RPI3 on the same folder and run integrado.py.
+Clone the repo to your RPI3 and run integrado.py.
-Uses Qt, should work on all graphical environments.
+Uses PyQt, should work on all graphical environments.

 * You should have a full-duplex sound card with a mic on ALSA device 0.
 * My device is a 2 dollar C-Media USB audio card.
+Worked like a charm.
 * I configured ALSA so this device always reports as CARD0 - Device0, ignoring the internal BCM chip for audio.
-* You need a pure sine wave tone generator to thest it properly
+* You need a pure sine wave tone generator to thest it properly.

 #Notes
-This is still work in progress
+Work in progress...
 The GPU_FFT function has not been yet implemented, but testing is underway.
 Currently the code runs on numpy.fft()

 * Special thanks to Colin Guyon and Scott Harden for sharing their audio tools and previous work